udaya-saman/Task-Manager/README.md

     *   Mark tasks as completed or incomplete.
     *   Organize tasks with custom categories.
     *   Sort tasks by creation date or alphabetically.
-    *   Paginated task view to handle a large number of tasks.
+    *   Paginated task view with "Previous" and "Next" buttons to handle a large number of tasks.
 *   **Category Management:**
     *   Create, rename, and delete task categories.
 *   **User-Friendly Interface:**